 What makes a garment high visibility?

 At first glance, you might think what makes a garment hi vis, is the color or the apparel, like a fluorescent yellow/green, fluorescent orange/red and fluorescent red.
 If you guessed this, then you are partially correct.
 However, there are two components to making a garment hi vis.
 First, the there has to be a specified amount of ANSI certified fluorescent background fabric (the colors mentioned).
 The second criteria is a specified amount in proper design of ANSI certified retroreflective tape.
+For additional reading on the difference between retroreflective tape and reflective tape, check out this article.

 So is your company or organization in one of the mentioned industries or do your employees work in areas where visibility could be an issue?
 In another article we talk about the difference between enhanced visibility and high visibility, if safety is important, but you aren’t regulated by ANSI 107.